-The SQM has the following features:
+The SQM-L has the following features:

-- ◆ It is sensitive only to visual light (there is a near-infrared blocking filter in front of the sensor). - The effects of temperature on the "dark frequency" of the sensor are removed. - The effects of temperature on the microcontroller oscillator are removed. - It is protected against accidental reversal of battery polarity. - ◆ Each SQM is calibrated using a NIST-traceable light meter.
+- It is sensitive only to visual light (there is a near-infrared blocking filter in front of the sensor). - The effects of temperature on the "dark frequency" of the sensor are removed. - The effects of temperature on the microcontroller oscillator are removed. - It is protected against accidental reversal of battery polarity. - Each SQM-L is calibrated using a NIST-traceable light meter.
 The absolute precision of each meter is believed to be ±10% (±0.10 mag/arcsec2).
-The difference in zeropoint between each calibrated SQM is typically ±10% (±0.10 mag/sq arcsec) - ◆ The brightness of the numeric LED display has two (automatic) settings.
-Under dark skies, you won't have your dark adaption ruined by use of your SQM!
-Under urban skies, the display will be correspondingly brighter. - A repeating audible beep indicates

-- when a measurement is in progress.

-- Any kind of 9V battery is usable.
-The SQM contains a voltage regulator to power the sensor, microcontroller and other components.

-- After reading is taken and displayed, the meter automatically turns itself off.

-- ◆ The Half Width Half Maximum (HWHM) of the angular sensitivity is ~42°

-- The unit operates from a 9V battery.

-- Size: 3.8 x 2.4 x 1 in.
-(97 x 61 x 25mm)

-- Maximum light sampling time: 80 seconds.
+The difference in zeropoint between each calibrated SQM-L is typically ±10% (±0.10 mag/sq arcsec).

+- The brightness of the numeric LED display has two (automatic) settings.
+Under dark skies, you won't have your dark adaption ruined by use of your SQM-L!
+Under urban skies, the display will be correspondingly brighter. - A repeating audible beep indicates when a measurement is in progress. - Any kind of 9V battery is usable.
+The SQM-L contains a voltage regulator to power the sensor, microcontroller and other components. - After the reading is taken and displayed, the meter automatically turns itself off. - The Half Width Half Maximum (HWHM) of the angular sensitivity is ~10°.
+The Full Width Half Maximum (FWHM) is then ~20°.
+The sensitivity to a point source ~19° off-axis is a factor of 10 lower than on-axis.
+A point source ~20° and ~40° off-axis would register 3.0 and 5.0 magnitudes fainter, respectively. - The unit operates from a 9V battery. - Size: 3.6 x 2.6 x 1.1 in.
+(92 x 67 x 28mm) - Maximum light sampling time: 80 seconds.